albovieira/blockchain-ts/README.md

 Next steps:

 - Create a p2p network and share the blockchain between the nodes;
-- Add a consensus protocol;
+- To add a consensus protocol;
-- Create smartcontracts and trigger than when it is completed
+- To create smartcontracts and trigger then when the terms are reached.

 ### Setup